Meningococcal Infection

 - Cover the nose and mouth when coughing or sneezing and dispose of nasal and mouth discharge in lidded rubbish bin; wash hands immediately afterwards.

-Pilgrims travelling to Saudi Arabia for Hajj or Umrah, as well as those going for seasonal work in Hajj areas, are required to be vaccinated with the quadrivalent vaccine.
-For more information on health requirements, please visit the Saudi Arabia Ministry of Health website (https://www.moh.gov.sa/en/HealthAwareness/Pilgrims_Health/Pages/default.aspx).
+- Travellers to Mecca in Saudi Arabia for Hajj and Umrah should receive quadrivalent MenACWY vaccine.
+For more information on health requirements, please visit the Saudi Arabia Ministry of Health website (https://www.moh.gov.sa/en/Pages/Default.aspx).;

 Travellers should seek professional advice from doctors for vaccination in view of the individual’s age and health condition, and details of the journey such as place, duration and nature.